 Domestic violence cases become even more complicated when you have children with an alleged victim.
 If you do not already have custody orders in place, you may have a difficult time being able to see your children if you are not allowed to have contact or third-party contact with the alleged victim.
 The alleged victim may also try to withhold your children from you.
 In these situations, you may need to file for custody orders in domestic court.
 It is very important that you speak to an attorney that has knowledge and experience in both areas of law to help navigate the overlapping nature of the cases and adequately protect your rights.

-For more information on Domestic Violence Offenses In Colorado, an initial consultation is your next best step.
+For more information on Domestic Violence Offenses In Colorado, a free 30 minute consultation is your next best step.
 Get the information and legal answers you are seeking by calling (720) 943-6606 today.